WHEN: Friday, Aug. 26 and Saturday, Aug 27 (all day) WHERE: Señor Grubby’s in Carlsbad Village (map)

 Carlsbad Village resident artist Bryan Snyder installed his most recent street art interruption along Carlsbad Boulevard on July 12.

-In Snyder’s signature drip style, a missing brick on a well traveled sidewalk was replaced with one painted in his omnipresent drip art technique.
+In Snyder’s signature drip style, a missing brick on a well traveled sidewalk was replaced with one painted in his omnipresent drip arttechnique.
 Snyder exaggerates the artistic qualities in all that surrounds us, event the most mundane and overlooked.

 This is just one of the many street art interruptions Snyder has installed in the streets of the Carlsbad Village over the past decade—each trailblazing a path for the development of a more artistic culture within the local streets.

-Where: The Fountain at Grand Avenue and State Street (map)
+WHAT: Flicks at the Fountain Where: The Fountain at Grand Avenue and State Street (map) WHEN: Thursdays starting July 7: film starts at dusk

 It’s outdoor movie time!
 Carlsbad Village Association is pleased to announce the return of Flicks at the Fountain, a series of weekly family-fun films that show behind the Village’s prominent fountain on the corner of State Street and Grand Avenue.
 The free movies make their big screen debut on July 7 and continue each Thursday evening at dusk until Aug.
 25, 2016.